MutantStargoat/deeprunner/README.md

 --------

 ### 6DoF Spaceball/Spacemouse
-The game support 6DoF spacemouse input on SGI IRIX and other UNIX systems (like GNU/Linux, FreeBSD, etc).
+The game supports 6DoF spacemouse input on SGI IRIX and other UNIX systems (GNU/Linux, FreeBSD, etc).
 Make sure the spacemouse driver is running and has detected your 6dof device, before starting the game.
 You can use either the free spacenav driver (https://spacenav.sf.net) or the official 3Dconnexion driver.